ThereseTaylor/CMPG-323-Overview/README.md

 #Project Structure:

 #Branching Strategy:
 This repository will make use of a main and develop branch.
 The main branch will be used to store the official release history (that will be the history of the finished version of each project).
 The develop branch will contain the complete development history of each project.

 Use of .gitignore File:
+The purpose of gitignore files is to ensure that certain files not tracked by Git remain untracked.
+The git ignore file rule allows you to ignore a file you've committed in the past.
+You use it when you do not want to recommit a file

 Storage of Credentials: